MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

     :::image type="content" source="media/deployment-tool/new-file/deploy-new-step-2-network-storage.png" alt-text="Screenshot of the Deployment step 2.3 storage network page." lightbox="media/deployment-tool/new-file/deploy-new-step-2-network-storage.png":::

-1. On step **2.4 Provide management network details**, enter the following input after consulting your network administrator:
+1. On step **2.4 Allocate IP addresses**, enter the following input after consulting your network administrator:

     1. In this release, only the static IPs can be assigned and DHCP isn't supported.
     1. For the **Starting IP** and the **Ending IP** range, provide a minimum of 6 free, contiguous IPv4 addresses.
 This range excludes your host IPs.
 These IPs are used for infrastructure services such as clustering.